insitulabs/species_barcoding/README.md

 # species_barcoding

-This repository is a supplemental resource to the a publication entitled **Decoding the Amazon: In situ DNA barcoding of vertebrate and plant taxa of the Peruvian Amazon**
+This repository is a supplemental resource to a publication entitled **Decoding the Amazon: In situ DNA barcoding of vertebrate and plant taxa of the Peruvian Amazon**

 Sections of the data processing pipleine include: